onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/education_masters.md

 1. Start adding **Students**
 1. Group your students into **Batches**

-Follow link to learn more about onehash Education: https://help.onehash.ai
+Follow link to learn more about OneHash Education: https://help.onehash.ai